Heart attack. Stroke. Cancer.

 - Paying your housing costs during your illness and recovery.

-- Utility bills, car payments, and any other bills for which you are responsible.
+- Utility bills, car payments and any other bills for which you are responsible.

 - Traveling expenses for treatments.